aditya-mad/cpp-ml-lib/README.md

 # Machine Learning Algorithms in C++

 This repository contains implementations of various machine learning algorithms in C++.
+With possibility of releasing an Windows App for it

 ## Implemented Algorithms

-1. **KNN (In Progress)**: The K-Nearest Neighbors algorithm is currently being implemented, but it's not yet complete.
+1. **KNN (In Progress)**: The K-Nearest Neighbors algorithm is currently being implemented.
+(Work In Progress)

 ## Directory Structure